 As an investor it would pay to do your best to understand this phenomenon.
-It is important to understand money, since money is what assets are priced in.
-It is one half of every transaction.

 You need to be able to protect your portfolio with a good defense and earn a real rate of return above the rate of inflation with a good offense.

 Macroeconomic, technical and company level analysis is still incredibly important.
 But to understand what confronts you today you also need to know your history.

 You can’t invest with history alone.
 But understanding it can help give you a chance to succeed in this challenging environment.